BLAXON7/Fitness-Management-System-OOP/README.md

-# PROJECTS-CPP
+# Fitness Program
 Hello Everyone!
-These are my projects as i continue my studies in Bscs.....These are the projects that i made as my course final projects and maybe future fun projects too 👀
+This is my oop fitness program (dont forget to add _crt_secure_no_warnings in the preprocessor of project properties 👀